VarthanV/bloom-filter-usecase/README.md

-# IP Filter Tracker with Bloom Filter
+# Bloom Filter Login Simulator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-A simple IP filter tracker implemented using a Bloom filter.
-This project allows you to efficiently check whether an IP address is present in a given set of IP addresses using a probabilistic data structure known as a Bloom filter.
+A simple login simulator using a Bloom filter.
+This project allows you to efficiently check whether a user has logged in before using a probabilistic data structure known as a Bloom filter.

 ## Instructions